romilly/quick2wire-PCF8591-library/README.md

 # PCF8591 8-bit A/D and D/A converter library and test suite

+version 0.1 - this is a work in progres: neither the library nor the test have been written yet!

 This is an Arduino library and test sketch for [nxp](http://www.nxp.com/)'s [PCF8591](http://www.nxp.com/documents/data_sheet/PCF8591.pdf) 8-bit A/D and D/A converter.

 It requires Arduino 1.0 or later.
 If you want to use it with Arduino 22 you will need to modify some of the Wire calls.